netj/3x/docs/tutorial/README.md

 ```

-### 2. Create and Setup an Experiment Repository
+### 2. Create and Set Up an Experiment Repository

-In order to keep everything related to our experiment well organized, we need
-to tell 3X to create a new *experiment repository* for us.
-Every detail from
+To keep everything related to our experiment well organized, we need to tell 3X to create a new *experiment repository* for us.
-the definition of input/output and program to the individual records of past
-executions and plans for future runs will be stored and managed inside this
+Every detail from the definition of input/output and program to the individual records of past executions and plans for future runs will be stored and managed inside this repository.
-repository.
-It is a typical directory (or folder) on the filesystem with a
-special internal structure.
+It is a typical directory (or folder) on the filesystem with a special internal structure.

-3X provides two different ways to setup a new experiment repository: a quick
-one-liner setup, or a slightly more lengthy step-by-step way.
-The quick setup
+3X provides two different ways to set up a new experiment repository: a quick one-liner setup, or a slightly more lengthy step-by-step way.
-will be useful for creating entirely new experiments from scratch, while the
-step-by-step setup can be useful for adjusting your existing experiment
+The quick setup will be useful for creating entirely new experiments from scratch, while the step-by-step setup can be useful for adjusting your existing experiment definitions.
-definitions.
-You can either follow the first "Quick Setup" section and skip
-the rest, or follow the individual steps introduced in the sections that
+You can either follow the first "Quick Setup" section and skip the rest, or follow the individual steps introduced in the sections that follows "Quick Setup."
-follows "Quick Setup".
-In either ways, let's say we want our repository to be
+In either ways, let's say we want our repository to be called `sorting-algos`.
-called `sorting-algos`.

 #### Quick Setup

-The single command shown below will create and setup a new repository for our
-experiment on sorting algorithms.
-It is simply an abbreviation for the
+The single command shown below will create and set up a new repository for our experiment on sorting algorithms.
-multiple steps necessary to initialize the experiment repository and define its
-input and output.
+It is simply an abbreviation for the multiple steps necessary to initialize the experiment repository and to define its input and output.

 ```bash
 # create and setup a new experiment repository